Prosecutors are weighing whether to press charges over a royal hoax call that preceded a nurse's apparent suicide, police said.

 The call - complete with the DJs' laughter at their luck - went viral and was broadcast the world over.
 But the incident took a darker turn after Saldanha's body was found hanging in her room three days after the prank.

-The DJs, 2DayFM's Mel Greig and Michael Christian, apologised for the prank in emotional interviews on Australian television, saying they never expected their call would be put through.
+The DJs, 2DayFM's Mel Greig and Michael Christian, apologized for the prank in emotional interviews on Australian television, saying they never expected their call would be put through.
 The show was taken off the air and the DJs have been suspended.

 In a statement, London's Metropolitan Police said that they had submitted a file to Britain's Crown Prosecution Service "to consider whether any potential offenses may have been committed by making the hoax call."